-The immediate and ultimate company is Uno Minda Limited (previously known as Minda Industries Limited), which is incorporated in India.
+The immediate and ultimate holding company is Uno Minda Limited, which is incorporated in India.

 2. Summary of significant accounting policies

 2.1 Basis of preparation

 The financial statements of the Company have been drawn up in accordance with Financial Reporting Standards in Singapore (FRSs).
 The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.